-If you’re in the market to purchase Disney Vacation Club, you might have heard about a new restriction that recently took effect.
-Going forward, Members who do not purchase their ownership interest directly from Disney will not have access to “Membership Extras,” such as exclusive Member experiences and discounts.
+A couple of years ago, Disney Vacation Club announced another rule change that new DVC Members who do not purchase their ownership interest directly will not have access to “Membership Extras,” such as exclusive Member experiences and discounts.

-Disney’s explanation for the move was that it’d be a “very positive step to ensure that, going forward, our Members who purchase directly from Disney Vacation Club receive a premium advantage — in addition to all the magic that Disney has to offer.”
-From Disney’s perspective, this move makes sense, but let’s call it what it is: a protectionist attempt to reverse the trend of declining direct sales.
+At that time, Disney’s explanation for the move was that it’d be a “very positive step to ensure that, going forward, our Members who purchase directly from Disney Vacation Club receive a premium advantage — in addition to all the magic that Disney has to offer.”
+From Disney’s perspective, this move makes sense.

+However, let’s call it what it is: a protectionist attempt to reverse the trend of declining direct sales.
 It is motivated by the desire to offer a “premium advantage” to those who purchase directly from Disney to the same extent that a bear’s love for salmon is motivated by the US crude oil market.
 Which is to say, in no way whatsoever.

 In this era of information, it’s much easier to quickly gain perspective with a quick Google search (just look at the comments from readers on ourDisney Vacation Club Buying Guidewho found it after hearing the sales pitch).
 This is something with which timeshare salespeople did not have to contend in the 1990s.
 Not only was there no highly visible resale market allowing for easy price comparisons, but there was no in-depth financial analysis of timeshares online.

 It was much easier for potential customers to get caught up in the sales pitch without the counter-balance of the actual monetary implications of the purchase, and blindly buy.
 (Fortunately, in the 1990s, DVC was an unequivocally good deal!)
 Free access to this information has undoubtedly made selling timeshares more difficult, even for Disney Vacation Club which offers a premium that avoids many of the pitfalls of traditional timeshares.

 As an existing DVC Member, I can’t really complain.
 While this will likely cause a slight dip in the value of our contract, Disney’s practices including right of first refusal (ROFR) and price increases safeguard the value of our contract, preventing it from becoming a money pit like other timeshares.
-Moreover, the market value of our contract at Saratoga has actually increased in the years since we made the purchase, despite the restrictions.
-That’s remarkable given that it’s duration-limited with the end date now ~8 years closer.

-In order to recoup that $8,000 savings, you need to purchase 4 Annual Passes at the current discount levels for 20 years.
-For your sake, I hope your kids aren’t still living in your basement in 20 years.
+With those numbers, you’re saving $12,000 on the initial purchase price by buying resale.
+In order to recoup that $12,000 savings, you need to purchase 4 Annual Passes at the current discount levels for ~15 years.
+For your sake, I hope your kids aren’t still living in your basement in 15 years.
 Instead, let’s say 4 Annual Passes for 10 years and 2 Annual Passes for 20 years after that.
 At least, that’s the simple math.

 This still is not an apples to apples comparison.
 In the case of buying resale, you’re saving that money on the initial purchase price, rather than over the course of time.
 If you are financing your purchase (something we do not recommend with Disney Vacation Club), you should always take the upfront savings, and buy via resale.
 The interest on the difference in the purchase prices will negate any long-term savings.

 If you’re paying cash, the decision is a bit more difficult.
 One thing we’ve repeatedly stressed on this blog–and by far the most overlooked element of calculating the true value of Disney Vacation Club–is the time value of money, or the principle that money at the present time is worth more than the same amount in the future.

 The earning capacity of today’s money makes it worth more than the same amount in the future.
-Think about it this way: if you had $8,000 in your hand today, you could place that money into a low-risk investment and have significantly more than $8,000 in 20-30 years, which is the timeline of your AP savings.
+Think about it this way: if you had $9,000 in your hand today, you could place that money into a low-risk investment and have significantly more than $12,000 in 20-30 years, which is the timeline of your AP savings.

-Since you’re paying for all of your future Disney Vacation Club vacations up front as opposed to when the expenses are actually incurred, large portions of the initial investment in Disney Vacation Club could be invested in other ways if you were instead paying for your room each year as you vacationed.
+Since you’re paying for all of your future Disney Vacation Club vacations upfront as opposed to when the expenses are actually incurred, large portions of the initial investment in Disney Vacation Club could be invested in other ways if you were instead paying for your room each year as you vacationed.

-This is a big reason why the purported savings claimed with Disney Vacation Club are dubious to begin with.
-However, it’s a big assumption that people will invest money instead of purchasing Disney Vacation Club.
-I think it’s fair to say that for most people, it’s either buying DVC or spending the money they could use towards the initial purchase price some other way.
+This is one reason why the purported savings claimed with Disney Vacation Club are dubious.
+With that said, it’s an admittedly big assumption that people will invest money instead of purchasing Disney Vacation Club.
+It’s fair to say that for most people, it’s either buying DVC or spending the money they could use towards the initial purchase price some other way.

 I think it unwise to factor dining and shopping discounts into any math for two reasons.
-First, many DVC Members have access to these same or better discounts via other means (Tables in Wonderland, Disney Visa, etc.) Second, you need to keep in mind that all of these are incidental perks that are subject to change.
+First, many DVC Members have access to these same or better discounts via other means (Annual Passes, Disney Visa, etc.) Second, you need to keep in mind that all of these are incidental perks that are subject to change.
 The lack of Annual Passes for DVC Members as of 2023 should underscore this.

 Disney itself states as much: “You should not purchase…real estate interest in a Disney Vacation Club Resort in reliance upon the continued availability…[of] Membership Extras…These incidental benefits are subject to change or termination without notice…” (This is Disney’s way of trying to rebut any reliance upon the perks as inducement for entering into the contract; if DVC guides make explicit representations as to the perks, such that the perks are selling points, they aren’t quite so easily “disclaimed away.”)

 It’s a selling point for Membership, and the blowback from owners would be substantial.
 DVC relies on goodwill from its Members to make add-on purchases, and that would significantly damage such goodwill.
 The amount of the discount can and will change over time, but I think it’s unlikely to ever disappear–at least as long as Disney is building new Disney Vacation Club properties.

 If you’re in the market to purchase Disney Vacation Club, what do you plan on doing in light of these new restrictions?
 Do you agree or disagree with our assessment?
 If you’re an existing Member, what do you think?
 Share any questions, tips, or additional thoughts you have in the comments!